KwameSwift/response-API/README.md

 # response-API

-A response API built with node.js to handle all responses to be thrown to user after a SPECIFIC ACTION Messages (responses) include Error, Succes, Validation
+A response API built with node.js to handle all responses to be thrown to user after a SPECIFIC ACTION Messages (responses) include Error, Success, Validation

 REQUIREMENTS
 1. Very basic JavaScript.